 - receive a 10 per cent bonus on the WACE score for university entrance

 We motivate our students by using a variety of learning strategies: activities and tasks which are based on the booklets provided by the teacher, conversation practice with language assistants/native speakers, online learning, games, external examinations and competitions, cooking activities, watching films and music clips in the target language, restaurant outings and food experiences.

 The ultimate language experience is to participate in one of the Study Tours available to France, Italy or Japan.
 These occur during a school holiday period and last about three weeks.
 Students experience a total immersion in their chosen language and the culture of the country.

 Students learn to write, read and listen to simple texts and will be able to formulate simple sentences in the target language.
 They learn to introduce themselves and their family, talk about their likes and dislikes with hobbies, school subjects and sports in the target language.
 They become more aware of the cultures and customs of the country they are studying.
 Activities include producing a poster, a family tree, a brochure, a comic strip and a PowerPoint presentation.

 Years 9 and 10

 There is more emphasis on the grammar structures of the language.
-Students will be able to create more complex sentences and will become more proficient at speaking in the target language.
-They will develop a better understanding of the culture of the country.
-Activities will include creating a menu, a school brochure and a magazine cover, presenting a fashion parade, a weather report and a television commercial.
+Students are able to create more complex sentences and become more proficient at speaking in the target language.
+They develop a better understanding of the culture of the country.
+Activities include creating a menu, a school brochure and a magazine cover, presenting a fashion parade, a weather report and a television commercial.

 Years 11 and 12